-According to Professor Christopher Cronin forensic psychology relates to the "application of clinical specialties to legal institutions and people who come into contact with the law.
-Legal psychology on the other hand relates to "experimental or research-oriented areas of psychology as applied to legal questions;" in other words "the scientific study of the effect of the law on people; and the effect people have on the law."
+There is clearly an overlap between psychology and the law and the study and practice of forensic psychology although a useful distinction outlined by Professor Christopher Cronin is that whereas forensic psychology relates to the application of clinical specialties to legal institutions and people who come into contact with the law; legal psychology relates primarily to experimental or research-oriented areas of psychology as applied to legal questions.
+In other words, psychology and law explores both "the scientific study of the effect of the law on people" and "the effect people have on the law."

-The American Psychology-Law Society is both a free-standing organization as well as a division (Division 41) of the American Psychological Association.
+Quite simply a must visit site for anybody interested in psychology and law.
+The American Psychology-Law Society is both a free-standing organization as well as (Division 41) of the American Psychological Association.
 The society is an inter-disciplinary organization devoted to scholarship, practice, and public service in psychology and law.

 The European Association of Psychology & Law Student Society (EAPL-S) aims to provide students a cohesive, well-maintained, and excitingly innovative student society.
 EAPL-S hopes to support the students of today and the scientific community of tomorrow by: